NINAnor/national_insect_monitoring/GBIF_export/NorIns_GBIF_export.md

 ## Write the data to disk

-This is optional and trivial but shown for completeness.
+This is trivial but shown for completeness.
 Here we place the tables in separate csv files.

 ``` r
 system("mkdir -p 'out'")